-Various county DSS offices have historically treated joint tenancies the same as Tenancies-in-Common - namely, not countable assets.
+Until recently, various county DSS offices had treated joint tenancies the same as Tenancies-in-Common - namely, not countable assets.
 However, they are not the same.
-Further, joint tenancies are not mentioned in the North Carolina Adult Medicaid Manual, and because of that, some counties have begun to treat joint tenancies as countable assets.
+Further, joint tenancies are not mentioned in the North Carolina Adult Medicaid Manual.
+In late 2023, DHB clarified that joint tenancies are countable assets unless in otherwise noncountable real property such as the primary residence.
 That is yet another reason that retaining knowledgeable counsel is a good idea when undertaking planning.